crashoverride777/swifty-ads/README.md

 I decided to go the Singleton way but please feel free to change that if you dont like it.
 This helper has been made while designing my SpriteKit game but it can be used for any kind of app.

 The cool thing is that iAds will be used when they are supported otherwise AdMob will be used.
 Whats really cool is that if iAd banners are having an error it will automatically load an AdMob banner.
 In case that AdMob banner is than having an error it will load an iAd banner again.
-Nice, because there are tutorials that teach you this, but unfortunately in the wrong way where if the adMob  banner fails it will not reload an iAd banner.
-You don't want that as it means less money in your pocket.
+If an iAd Inter ad fails it will try an AdMob Inter ad, incase that adMob inter ad also fails it will however not try iAd again because you obviously dont want a full screen ad show at the wrong time.

 # Set-Up